 My jaw dropped.
 Where was this for me years ago when I had to beg my husband to help me cut out lamination all night!?
 Not only does ARIS give teachers enough materials to help us get back our weekends, but they also have lesson plans that spell out how to do that intensive ABA teaching but with a generalization and inclusion emphasis on each lesson.
 This would have allowed me to learn the principles of ABA through practice and repetition rather than by watching the bazillion webinars that I spent my evenings on.
 Also, it has IEP goals written, data sheets included, and a behavior management system built in.

 Needless to say, it was love at first sight!
 With my new role as a guardian for my brother, I wanted to devote my time and energy to him and my family.
 Learning about ARIS gave me the hope and inspiration that I could help save other teachers the effort that I went through and give teachers more meaningful time to work on what matters rather than making data sheets and Pinteresting all night.

 Equity Regardless of Zip Code

-Moreover, Stages has allowed me to pursue my personal goal to help all students learn regardless of their zip code.
+Moreover, Stages Learning has allowed me to pursue my personal goal of helping all students learn regardless of their zip code.
 Especially in the last several years, it has become very apparent that our students across the county have not had the same type of access to education.
 For our rural students, who were already lacking access to resources for specialized instruction, the equity gap has widened.
 We have the tools to help!

 We hope you enjoyed the information in this article.
-STAGES also offers free downloadable resources to support teaching and learning with individuals with autism.
+Stages Learning also offers free downloadable resources to support teaching and learning with individuals with autism.
 Start with our free Picture Noun Cards and see our collection of other downloadable resources here!